14 – Cold War, 1953-62

 In the meantime, the CIA’s Operation Mongoose continued to run strategic missions over Cuba, bombing railroads and factories, poisoning sugar, and engaging in other petty forms of propaganda and psychological warfare, all the while trying to kill Castro as the Mafia did the same.
 James Bond creator Ian Fleming (right) served as a consultant to the CIA, just as he had with its predecessor, the Army OSS.
 American troops at Guantánamo Naval Base (aka “Gitmo”) tried to goad the Cubans into attacking the base by firing on fishermen, hoping for a pretext for a major invasion.
 American troops amassed in Texas and Florida preparing for such an invasion.
 There’s much lore about how the CIA tried to kill Castro, including putting toxic thallium (the “poisoner’s poison”) in his socks and Fleming’s idea to get at him through his beard.
 Mongoose became a pet project of Bobby Kennedy, John’s attorney general brother, who thought that Castro’s death was America’s top priority and met weekly with CIA planners.
 There was even an unrealized plan to frame the Cubans for any potential tragedies in the American space program.
 Right-wing mercenaries also threatened Cuba from bases in Latin America and the CIA smuggled 14k Cuban children to Miami in Operation Peter Pan.

 Mongoose was the biggest CIA operation to date but its failure bolstered Castro’s popularity and it strengthened the Soviets’ argument that the only way to protect Cuba’s sovereignty was to arm the island with missiles.
 The Soviets also wanted to influence communism throughout Latin America and prove to China that they were the leading force for communism.
-Che engineered an alliance with the USSR culminating in a November 1961 agreement for the Soviets to send 43k troops (under their command), medium-range bombers, and intermediate-range nuclear-tipped missiles.
+With the support of Fidel and Raúl Castro (his brother), Che engineered an alliance with the USSR culminating in a November 1961 agreement for the Soviets to send 43k troops (under their command), medium-range bombers, and intermediate-range nuclear-tipped missiles.
 The Soviets wanted intermediate-range missiles in Cuba to counter America’s Thor Missiles in England and Jupiters in Italy and Turkey.
 Castro thought they should be open about the arrangement, but Khrushchev thought it would be wiser to sneak them in.

 Memorial Service March for Victims of the La Coubre Explosion, Havana, 1960, Museo Che Guevara (Centro de Estudios Che Guevara en La Habana, Cuba)